omeka/omeka-s-developer/docs/modules/index.md

     asset/
         <asset-directories-and files>/
     view/
-        <module-namespace>/
+        my-module/
             <controller-directories>/
                 <action-template-files>.phtml
         common/
             mymodule-<template-files>.phtml
 ```

 The name of the module directory (`MyModule` above) is significant.
 It must be a
-reasonably unique, concise, and descriptive name of your module in CamelCase format.
+unique, concise, and descriptive name of your module in CamelCase format.

 The `asset` directory contains assets such as JavaScript, CSS, and image files,
 usually in their own subdirectories.

+View templates for pages are stored under the `view/my-module` folder.
+The name of
+the folder under `view` is a lowercase, hyphen-separated version of your module's
+name (so `MyModule` becomes `my-module`).

 When using a shared directory in the `view` directory (such as `common` above) be
 sure to name the templates in such a way to avoid naming collisions.
 A good practice